fncbook/fnc/chapter6/basics.md

 ```{index} condition number; of initial-value problems
 ```

 In a numerical context we have to be concerned about the conditioning of the IVP.
 There are two key items in {eq}`IVP` that we might consider to be the data of the initial-value ODE problem: the function $f(t,u)$, and the initial value $u_0$.
 It's easier to discuss perturbations to numbers than to functions, so we will focus on the effect of $u_0$ on the solution, using the following theorem that we give without proof.
-Happily, its conditions are identical to those in {numref}`Theorem %s <theorem-existunique>`.
+Happily, its conditions are identical to those in @theorem-existunique.

 (theorem-depIC)=
 ````{prf:theorem} Dependence on initial value